Resilience Profile

 First Malaysian World Master of the Craft (1997)

-From 'Tiny Winnie'—a 40kg trainee bullied out of two salons—to the first Malaysian World Master of the Craft, Winnie Loo built a 45-year empire while nearly quitting when her two-year-old son's kidney failure forced an impossible choice.
+From 'Tiny Winnie'—a 40kg trainee bullied out of salons in London and Singapore—to the first Malaysian World Master of the Craft, Winnie Loo built a 47-year empire while navigating the impossible demands of building a business and raising a son.
+She chose both.
+In 2024, that son took operational control.

 Background Ipoh, Perak; 8th of 9 children in tin mining family